-Friends, imagine for a moment that you are going about your daily business as you normally do, when suddenly an angel appears in front of you - and you know he's an angel because he's a well-built good-looking fellow wearing in a white robe with leather sandals and you can see a halo above his head.... and he tells you "do not be afraid, I am an angel sent by Jesus"
+And once you have them in mind brothers and sisters I want you to imagine that as you are going about your daily business - an angel suddenly appears in front of you.

+Now and you know he's an angel because he's a well-built good-looking fellow wearing in a white robe with leather sandals and you can see a halo above his head.... and he tells you "do not be afraid, I am an angel sent by Jesus"

-Then, once you've recovered from the initial shock and composed yourself, he tells you that Jesus has sent him to let you know that you are going to be blessed!
+Now, once you've recovered from the initial shock and composed yourself, he tells you that Jesus has sent him to let you know that you are going to be blessed!
 You can ask for whatever you desire to have in your life and Jesus will bless you with it...